Top 15 Guitar Campfire Songs People ALWAYS Love (Easy To Learn Too)

 1. "Don't Look Back In Anger" by Oasis

-As always, a song is only 'easy' once you know how.
-As you know, it requires practice, good from and technique to make even the simplest of songs sound good on guitar.
+A song is always ‘easy’ once you know how.
+It requires practice, good form, and technique to make the simplest of songs sound good on guitar.

 2. "Horse With No Name" by America

-The song is in common 4/4 time (four beats per bar) with both chords lasting one bar each.
-There's an interesting strumming pattern used in Horse With No Name that features mutes that'll require some work to nail if you're a beginner.
+The song is in common 4/4 time (four beats per bar), with both chords lasting one bar each.
+An interesting strumming pattern used in Horse With No Name features mutes that’ll require some work to nail if you’re a beginner.

-With only a little practice, you'll be quickly and cleanly changing between these chords and getting everyone singing along.
+With only a little practice, you’ll quickly and cleanly change between these chords and get everyone singing along.

 3. "Fast Car" by Tracy Chapman